andrei-pmbcn/faith/src/encounter/README.md

 any offspring in delete mode will delete their previous instances without replacing them.
 This allows a mod to delete previously written rules.

+Certain types of rules may have a **template** attribute that can be set to `true` or `false`.
+If `true`, the rule will not be checked for validation when a call to `ruleset.validate()` is made.
+This allows incomplete rules to exist within the ruleset and to be used as templates for other rules via the `<copyById>` element.
+All rules that can be copied by Id from other rules have a template attribute.

 ### Action

 ### Argument